Sztum: History

 In 1772 as a result of the First Partition of Poland the town was annexed by the Kingdom of Prussia.
+In October–December 1831, some Polish infantry units and intendant troops of the November Uprising stopped in the town on the way to their final internment places.
 In 1871, it became part of the newly created German Empire.
+In 1910, the Polish Bank Ludowy was founded in the town.
+In Stuhm, the German dialect High Prussian was spoken.
+Today, the German dialects are extinct.

 According to the Treaty of Versailles, after World War I the inhabitants of the town and its district were asked whether they want to remain in Germany or join the new Second Polish Republic in the East Prussian plebiscite of 1920.
 Ultimately in Stuhm, 2,079 (73.5%) votes were cast in favor of remaining in Germany and 751 (26.5%) votes were in favor of rejoining Poland.
 Based on that result, Stuhm was included in the Regierungsbezirk Marienwerder within East Prussia in Germany.
 In the interwar period, Sztum remained one of the main centers of the Polish community in the area.
 The Germans arrested 30 local Polish activists in August 1939, before the invasion of Poland which started World War II.
 During the war, the Germans operated a Nazi prison in the town.
+After World War II, Sztum again became part of Poland, under territorial changes demanded by the Soviet Union at the Potsdam Conference.

-After World War II Sztum became again part of Poland, under territorial changes demanded by the Soviet Union at the Potsdam Conference.
-On july 14, 2012, the town and surrounding areas including Barlewice was hit by a Low-End F3/T6 Tornado, resulting in 1 injury.
-Buildings saw significant roof damage, some of which was entirely torn off.
+On 14 July 2012 the town and surrounding areas, including Barlewice, were hit by a Low-End F3/T6 tornado, resulting in one injury.
+Buildings saw significant roof damage, some of which were entirely torn off.
 Other buildings were damaged as well.
 The tornado was part of an outbreak that produced several tornadoes, one of which killed a person.